-STORM WATER MANAGEMENT FACILITIES - A system improvement which provides watershed-wide management of post-development storm water, including storage, treatment, water quality facilities and discharge runoff.
+STORM WATER MANAGEMENT FACILITIES - A system improvement which provides watershedwide management of post-development storm water, including storage, treatment, water quality facilities and discharge runoff.

 SYSTEM IMPROVEMENTS - Public facilities which are designed to provide service to the Expansion Area "at large," rather than project improvements which substantially or exclusively benefit only a single project.
 If an improvement or facility provides or will provide more than incidental service or facilities capacity to persons other than users or occupants of a particular project, the improvement or facility is a system improvement and shall not be considered a project improvement.
-The character of the improvement or system improvement; and the physical location of the improvement, on-site or off-site, shall not be considered determinative of whether an improvement is a project improvement or a system improvement.
+The character of the improvement shall control a determination of whether an improvement is a project improvement or system improvement; and the physical location of the improvement, on-site or off-site, shall not be considered determinative of whether an improvement is a project improvement or a system improvement.
 The costs of system improvements, but not project improvements, are calculated as the basis for the determination of the exaction schedule.